hapax/hapax.github.io/outreach.md

 - *The Hacker's Guide to Physics* [[1](assets/dim-slides.pdf), [2](assets/random-slides.pdf), [3](assets/brownian-slides.pdf)] (2020).
 A series of lectures
   covering dimensional analysis,
-  random walks and collisions, and Brownian motion.
-Based on aforementioned [blog post](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/).
+  random walks, and Brownian motion, ending with a DIY calculation of Avogadro's number.
+Based on aforementioned
+  [blog post](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/).
 - [*Physics Circle: problems and solutions*](assets/circle-probs.pdf)
 (2018--19).
 A medley of problems on everything from string theory and